 If you’ve seen even a handful of films on the matter, you’ll know that artificial intelligence (AI) is taking over: The Terminator, The Matrix, I, Robot – they all envisage a world where machines come to rule.
 Even Fritz Lang’s Metropolis, released in 1927, was pessimistic about our robotic counterparts.
 The reality, however, isn’t nearly so bleak.
 We’re far from being enslaved (physically, at least) and, for better or worse, remain the planet’s most destructive force.
 But there are discussions to be had.
 Worldwide spending on AI systems is set to reach $35.8 billion this year – up 44% from 2018 – and there is a real concern that human development is at risk.

 The thinking is this: if enterprises put most of their resources into training machines, they can’t be fully supporting their people.
-There’s also the chance that maybe – just maybe – robots aren’t cut out for every job, so we should continue investing in flesh.
+There’s also the chance that maybe – just maybe – robots aren’t cut out for all jobs, and thus we should continue investing in flesh.
 Take, for example, Elon Musk’s Tesla-building operations.
 Last year, the tech entrepreneur (and suspected supervillain) decided that automation was the future of production, bragging that robots were his empire’s competitive advantage.
-Two months later, he tweeted, ‘Excessive automation at Tesla was a mistake.
+Two months later he tweeted, ‘Excessive automation at Tesla was a mistake.
 To be precise, my mistake.
 Humans are underrated.’

 Clearly, there is a big difference between human and AI capabilities.
 The latter can lift, push, pull and calculate, but unlike the former, it cannot invent, contextualise or make decisions based on morals.
 Because of this, it seems like we will always need skilled human beings.
 The current obsession with AI can be forgiven considering its huge potential, but we would do well to remember that when robots mess up, it’s people who must reverse the damage.